TritonDataCenter/smartos-live/src/img/README.md

     # Or run the test suite:
     ssh root@MY-SMARTOS-BOX /var/img/test/runtests

+Note that at the time of writing, version 3.9.4, we have backported imgapi channel support to the version of sdc-clients that is included in `node_modules`.
+This solution was preferred over upgrading sdc-clients in order to minimize the size of the platform image.

 Before commits, please (a) run the test suite on a test box per the notes above and (b) maintain style by running `make check`.